chaijs/chai-json-schema/README.md

 Assertions for [chai](http://chaijs.com/) to validate values against IETF [json-schema](http://json-schema.org/)

-Use [json-schema draft v04](http://json-schema.org/latest/json-schema-core.html) as implemented by [Tiny Validator tv4](https://github.com/geraintluff/tv4) to validate both simple and complex objects formats with the rich and detailed collection of standardised [validation terms](http://json-schema.org/latest/json-schema-validation.html).
+Use [json-schema draft v04](http://json-schema.org/latest/json-schema-core.html) as implemented by [Tiny Validator tv4](https://github.com/geraintluff/tv4) to validate both simple and complex objects formats with the rich and detailed collection of IETF standardised [validation terms](http://json-schema.org/latest/json-schema-validation.html).

 ## Notes

-Due to the nature of test assertions there will be no support for *dynamically*  loading remote references, but I'm looking into exposing tv4's `addSchema(uri, schema)` feature so you can preset the reference lookup.
+Due to the synchronous nature of assertions there will be no support for *dynamically* loading remote references, but since the `tv4` instance is persistent you should be able preload the reference lookup using `tv4.addSchema(uri, schema)`.

-And since most testing frameworks support an async test/suite initialisation step I might add a convenient reference preloader using something like jquery, request.js or superagent.

 ## Usage